 If the refrigerant piping is routed underneath the plaster, ensure that the customer-fitted refrigerant piping does not protrude from the wall at a 90° angle.
 As a result of the required bending radius, the unit would then be very difficult to connect or would possibly be impossible to fasten to the wall mount.

-For this reason, route the customer-fitted refrigerant piping with as flat an angle as possible (<30°) out of the wall, from the left and into the unit. (see Fig. 27).
+For this reason, route the customer-fitted refrigerant piping with as flat an angle as possible (<30°) out of the wall, from the left and into the unit.
+This enables direct connection of the refrigerant piping (see Fig. 26).